karazijal/clevrtex-generation/README.md

 See the original licence included in the clevr_qa.py file.

 # BibTeX
-If you use CLEVRTEX dataset or generation code consider citing:
+If you use ClevrTex dataset or generation code consider citing:
 ```
 BiBTeX coming soon...
 ```